6 - 7

 The top section of this face, and specially the couloir, is avalanche prone terrain, so make sure the conditions are safe.
 If you want to go all the way to the summit, this is where you leave your skis.

-Consider to put on crampons and ice axe for the last scramble.
+Consider putting on crampons and ice axe for the last scramble.

 To get to the summit (1476 m.a.s.l.) you climb the ridge to the right from the top of the couloir.
 Descend the same way as the ascent.
 NB!
 The only way to get to Trandal is by ferry, which doesn't have very frequently departures.